A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Why Do I Need An EMF Meter?

-You can use the meter to detect large exposures of magnetic field, electric field, or radiofrequency radiation in your home, apply a solution, and test how much the solution reduced the risk.
+You can use the meter to detect large exposures of magnetic field, electric field, or radiofrequency radiation in your home, apply a solution, and test how much the solution reduces the risk.

 EMF Meters are also fantastic for testing how well some EMF protection products work.
 For example, SafeSleeve (see my review) has a line of cases for cell phones, tablets, and laptops.